Disclaimer: I do not own the Power Rangers, they belong to their respective copyright owners. No profit is being made from this piece of fan work.

 “Not to mention those boys in Geneva have constantly refused to sanction such moves.
 Since they are the authority on this matter, we have to leave them be,” General Alberta commented.

 “Indeed.
 However, given that the more troublesome beings have traditionally been armies sent for the purpose of invasion it would not be worth the resources we would have to use to hunt them all down.
 They have always been dealt with appropriately.
 There are a few who have not revealed themselves and we’re inclined to not create more problems by tracking them down.”

 The images changed from showing aliens and known super heroes to a black and white photograph of an odd looking device.

-"What you may not know is that throughout history this planet has been a dumping ground for alien technology.
-Our volcanoes were once used as execution chambers by alien warlords and there had been countless examples of dangerous criminals imprisoned here to stop them escaping; most of those occurred in a period when the planet was unpopulated.
+“What you may not know is that throughout history this planet has been a dumping ground for alien technology.
+Our volcanoes were once used as execution chambers by alien warlords and there have been countless examples of dangerous criminals imprisoned here to stop them escaping; most of those occurred in a period when the planet was unpopulated.
 Some attempted to colonise parts of the world and perished, long before humans first walked the Earth, but they left their technology behind.
-There is a whole treasure trove of new concepts and theories to be unlocked, as soon as our understanding allows us to do so."
+There is a whole treasure trove of new concepts and theories to be unlocked, as soon as our understanding allows us to do so.”